hpssjellis/maker100/price-list-2024.md

 Reminder the star "*" beside a material means that in general you don't need the device for every student or pair of students just a few in the lab is good enough.

+Total about $4000 USD to get the one full set of equipment.
+Without the starred items my course would cost about $500 per pair of students.
+While the lab would need about $5000 worth of starred equipment.

+This is not a perfect list as a few of these items will need to be tested in 2024.